 The Self-Directed IRA Structure has been in use for some 35 years, however, the concept of using an entity owned by an IRA to make an investment was first reviewed by the Tax Court in Swanson V. Commissioner 106 T.C.
 76 (1996).
 In Swanson, the Tax Court, in ruling against the IRS, held that the funding of a new entity by an IRA for self-directing assets was a permitted transaction and not prohibited pursuant to Code Section 4975.
 The Swanson Case was later affirmed by the IRS in Field Service Advice Memorandum (FSA) 200128011.
 In FSA 200128011, the IRS, in providing guidance to IRS agents for purposes of conducting audits, confirmed the Tax Court’s holding in Swanson and held that a newly established entity owned by an IRA and managed by the IRA owner may make investments using IRA funds without violating the prohibited transaction rules under Internal Revenue Code Section 4975.
 In October 2013, the Tax Court in T.L.
 Ellis, TC Memo.
 2013-245, Dec.
 59,674(M) held that establishing a special purpose limited liability company (“LLC”) to make an investment did not trigger a prohibited transaction, as a newly established LLC cannot be deemed a disqualified person pursuant to Internal Revenue Code Section 4975.
 The impact of the impact of this ruling is enormous because it directly supports the position that a retirement account can fund a newly established LLC without triggering a prohibited transaction.
 The Ellis case is decisive because it will silence anyone who claims that using a special purpose LLC to make IRA investments would trigger a prohibited transaction.
+This affirms the IRS Approved Self-Directed IRA as a legitimate savings vehicle for alternative asset investors.

-When it comes to making IRA investments the IRS does not state which transactions are allowed, but only states what types of transactions are prohibited.
+When it comes to making IRA investments, the IRS does not state which transactions are allowed, but only states what types of transactions are prohibited.
 The IRA prohibited transaction rules are outlined in Internal Revenue Code Sections 408 & 4975 and generally involve the prohibition against using IRA funds to buy life insurance, collectibles, or enter into any transaction with a “disqualified person”.
 As per the Internal Revenue Code, a “disqualified person” is generally defined as the IRA holder and any of his or her lineal descendants or any entity controlled by such person(s).

 The following is a summary of the key cases & opinion confirming the legality of the Self-Directed IRA LLC: